The First Day of The Week, Countdown to Pentecost!

 Edict of Constantine

-“In 321, while yet an unbaptized ‘catechumen’ [‘one who had not yet been initiated into the sacred mysteries’: Catholic Encyclopedia], the Roman Emperor Constantine the Great issued an edict, part of which dealt with the issue of a day of rest:
+[‘one who had not yet been initiated into the sacred mysteries’: Catholic Encyclopedia], the Roman Emperor Constantine the Great issued an edict, part of which dealt with the issue of a day of rest:

 “On the venerable day of the Sun let the magistrates and people residing in cities rest, and let all workshops be closed.
-In the country however persons engaged in agriculture may freely and lawfully continue their pursuits because it often happens that another day is not suitable for gain-sowing or vine planting; lest by neglecting the proper moment for such operations the bounty of heaven should be lost.”
+In the country however persons engaged in agriculture may freely and lawfully continue their pursuits because it often happens that another day is not suitable for grain-sowing or vine planting; lest by neglecting the proper moment for such operations the bounty of heaven should be lost.”

 The controversy concerning the Sabbath has many similarities to the Easter/Passover controversy that was “settled” at the Council of Nicea in 325 AD.
 Emperor Constantine controlled the outcome of this notorious conclave.
 The following quotes reveal Constantine’s mindset.
 Here is what he said:

-“It was, in the first place, declared improper to follow the custom of the Jews in the celebration of this holy festival, because their hands having been stained with crime, the minds of these wretched men are necessarily blinded....
+holy festival, because their hands having been stained with crime, the minds of these wretched men are necessarily blinded....
 Let us, then, have nothing in common with the Jews, who are our adversaries ... avoiding all contact with that evil way ... who, after having compassed the death of the Lord, being out of their minds, are guided not by sound reason, but by an unrestrained passion, wherever their innate madness carries them ... a people so utterly depraved....
 Therefore, this irregularity must be corrected, in order that we may no more have any thing in common with those parricides and the murderers of our Lord ... no single point in common with the perjury of the Jews.” —The Epistle of the Emperor Constantine, Theodoret’s Ecclesiastical History, 1.9.

-“... it appeared an unworthy thing that in the celebration of this most holy feast we should follow the practice of the Jews, who have impiously defiled their hands with enormous sin, and are, therefore, deservedly afflicted with blindness of soul....
+“... it appeared an unworthy thing that in the celebration of this most holy feast we should follow the practice of the Jews, who have impiously defiled their hands with enormous sin, and are, therefore, deservedly afflicted with blindness of soul ....
 Let us then have nothing in common with the detestable Jewish crowd; for we have received from our Saviour a different way.” —Eusebius, Life of Constantine, Book 3, chapter 18.

 “You may search the Bible from Genesis to Revelation, and you will not find a single line authorizing the sanctification of Sunday.
 The Scriptures enforce the religious observance of Saturday, a day which we never sanctify.” —James Cardinal Gibbon, The Faith of Our Fathers, chapter 8.

-This is important because Jesus (actually Yeshua, off site) is the “Lord (Master) of the Sabbath”:
+This is important because Yeshua (Jesus) is the “Lord (Master) of the Sabbath”:

 Protestants almost universally base Sunday worship on their belief that Yeshua was resurrected on the so-called “first day of the week”.
 But that belief is due to a deliberate mistranslation.

 Virtually every English translation renders the Greek words “prote sabbatou”, “mian sabbaton”, “mias sabbaton”, and “mia ton sabbaton” as “first day of the week.”
-But the KJV translators did leave at least a dimly lit trail for sharp eyes that there is a problem with the translation—they italicized the word “day”.
-Whenever they italicized a word it means that they added the word in question to the text.
-Usually it is apparent that the additional word does indeed help the thought to flow better in English.
+But the KJV translators did leave at least a dimly lit trail for sharp eyes, that there is a problem with the translation—they italicized the word “day”.
+Whenever they italicized a word, it means that they added the word in question to the text.
+Usually it is apparent that the italicized word does indeed help the thought to flow better in English.
 Yet sometimes italicized words should raise a red flag to the reader.
 This is one such place.
 The Greek word for “day” (hemera) is nowhere to be found in any of these “Sunday” verses!

 This particular Greek phrase has absolutely nothing to do with the weekly occurrence of “Sunday”.
 We dare not add uninspired words!
 These words are literally translated as “First Sabbath” (prote sabbatou) and “First of the Sabbaths” (“mian sabbaton”, “mias sabbaton”, and “mia ton sabbaton”).

-Perhaps you were taught that the ancient Greeks didnt have names for the days of the week—that they counted days i.e. “first day of the week” for Sunday etc. Actually, the Greeks had pagan names for the days of the week just as the rest of the world does to this very day:
+Perhaps you were taught that the ancient Greeks didn’t have names for the days of the week—that they counted days i.e. “first day of the week” for Sunday etc. Actually, the Greeks had pagan names for the days of the week, just as the rest of the world does to this very day:

 Ancient Greek Days of the Week